 Jesus is eventually found, and we gain a sense that He has a strong attraction to the Temple, the teachings, the learning and the absorbing of Truth.
 Picture Him, the Word, in the midst of the teachers and the pupils.
 We can imagine, since He was without sin, His attitude was of respect and sincere submission to the authorities.
 Once approached by His worried parents, His attitude was honorable and reverential to earthly authorities.
 In those days, of course a child would be in his father’s house.
 His response was neither snarky, sarcastic nor condescending.
 Where else would the Child be but in His Father’s house?
 Nevertheless, although now holding a captivation with the Temple, His position in life was still as a son to Mary and Joseph.

 Jesus returned home with them and waited.
 He would wait 18 years before stepping into His Messianic role.

 While Jesus waited, we picture Him growing into maturity.
 At some point, Joseph disappears from the story.
 Jesus, as the firstborn Son of the family, would take full responsibility for caring for His mother and siblings.
 Don’t let that panoramic portrayal slide absentmindedly from the canvas of your imagination.
-Jesus seems to have lost the “daddy” who’d attended to His needs, taught Him the Scriptures, and likely loved Him excessively.
-The grieving Jesus was by His mother’s side as she buried her husband and mourned.
+Jesus seems to have possibly lost the “daddy” who’d attended to His needs, taught Him the Scriptures, and likely loved Him excessively.
+The grieving Jesus would have been by His mother’s side as she buried her husband and mourned.
 He loved and served and grew while He waited.

 In today’s passage, we’re enlightened with an illustration of a faithful family and even a Perfect Savior slowly walking through a purposeful process.
 We sense order, submission, devotion and trust.
 The All-Knowing Father gently reveals a necessary gradualness of revelation to Mary and Joseph, and seemingly to the fully-human Jesus.